Double-Loop Importance Sampling for McKean--Vlasov Stochastic Differential Equation: DLMC with IS

+In principle, $M_1$ and $M_2$ obtained in \eqref{eqn:adlmc_optimal_params} are real-valued.
+In practice, however, we use the next highest integer values for $M_1$ and $M_2$.
+From \eqref{eqn:adlmc_optimal_params}, one observes that we must estimate $V_{1,L}$ and $V_{2,L}$ to obtain a DLMC estimator that satisfies \eqref{eqn:dlmc_variance_constraint}.
+The proposed adaptive algorithm uses a heuristic DLMC estimator for these variances, as stated in Algorithm~\ref{alg:adlmc_est_constants} in Appendix~\ref{app:est_constants}, with $\bar{M}_1$ and $\bar{M}_2$ samples.

-It is more relevant to satisfy relative tolerance $\tol_r$ rather than absolute tolerance $\tol$, where $\tol = \E{G(X(T))} \times \tol_r$, for rare event observables.
-The proposed adaptive algorithm keeps updating an heuristic estimate for $\E{G(X(T))}$ (the quantity of interest).
-Hence, we now have all the components required to formulate an adaptive DLMC algorithm, as shown in Algorithm~\ref{alg:adlmc}.
-Algorithm~\ref{alg:adlmc} also defines external parameters $\{\Tilde{M}_1,\Tilde{M}_2\}$, $\{\Bar{M}_1, \Bar{M}_2\}$ and $\{\hat{M}_1,\hat{M}_2\}$, selected to ensure robust estimates for $V_{1\ell},V_{2\ell}$, and bias.
-Selecting these parameters is discussed in more detail in Section~\ref{sec:results}.
+The proposed adaptive algorithm updates a heuristic estimate for $\E{G(X(T))}$ (the quantity of interest) to check the estimator's relative error at each step.
+To initialize the adaptive algorithm, we produce an initial rough DLMC estimate by using IS with $\tilde{M}_1$ and $\tilde{M}_2$ samples.
+With this, we have all the components required to formulate an adaptive DLMC algorithm, as shown in Algorithm~\ref{alg:adlmc}.